 What Are Rushes in Film?

-In filmmaking, a rush, also referred to as dailies and sometimes sweatboxes, are the terms for the complete raw footage that is shot during the day without any editing that is sent to the editor.
+Rushes meaning in filmmaking is also referred to as dailies and sometimes sweatboxes, are the terms for the complete raw footage that is shot during the day without any editing that is sent to the editor.
 Their name comes from the speed at which they need to be delivered to the director.

 I always think of this editor as Roadrunner from Looney Tunes.

-How Rushes Work
+How Rushes in Film Work

 At the end of each day of shooting, the editor works to get the rushes ready for review.
 Preparing them involves converting the footage into a viewable format and sometimes syncing the sound and visual footage together.